Near-Optimal and Explicit Bell Inequality Violations: Preliminaries

 Clearly, any game $G$ for which $\omega^*(G) \ge K \omega(G)$ gives a Bell violation of $K$ by just taking the functional corresponding to $G$.
-A more interesting case is when we consider the largest deviation of the winning probability from (say) $1/2$.
-We claim that if $G$ is a game for which the winning probability of any classical strategy cannot deviate from $1/2$ by more than $\delta_1$ and, moreover, there is a quantum strategy obtaining winning probability at least $1/2+\delta_2$, then we obtain a Bell violation of $\delta_2/\delta_1$.
-To see why, let $M$ be the functional corresponding to the game, and let $M'$ be the functional obtained by subtracting from each $M_{xy}^{ab}$ half the probability of input pair $(x,y)$.
-Then it is easy to see that for each strategy $P$, $\inpc{M'}{P}=\inpc{M}{P}-1/2$.
-Hence, $\omega(M')$ and $\omega^*(M')$ measure the largest possible deviation of the winning probability from $1/2$ of classical and entangled strategies, respectively.
-The claim follows.
-The converse to this statement is also true: any Bell functional can be converted to a game (by simply scaling and adding a constant) in such a way that the Bell violation demonstrated by the functional is equal to the ratio between the largest possible deviation of winning probability from $1/2$ obtainable by classical and entangled strategies.
+But recall that in the introduction we said that one is also allowed to look at the ratio of biases around some center probability $p$.
+We now explain why this still agrees with the above definition of Bell violation.
+We claim that if $G$ is a game for which the winning probability of any classical strategy cannot deviate from $p$ by more than $\delta_1$ and, moreover, there is an entangled strategy obtaining winning probability at least $p+\delta_2$ (or at most $p-\delta_2$), then we obtain a Bell violation of $\delta_2/\delta_1$.
+To see why, let $M$ be the functional corresponding to the game, and let $M'$ be the functional obtained by subtracting from each $M_{xy}^{ab}$ the probability of input pair $(x,y)$ times $p$.
+Then it is easy to see that for any strategy $P$, $\inpc{M'}{P}=\inpc{M}{P}-p$.
+Hence, $\omega(M')$ and $\omega^*(M')$ are exactly the bias around $p$ of classical and entangled strategies, respectively, and the claim follows.
+The converse to this statement is also true: any Bell functional $M$ can be converted to a game in such a way that the ratio between the entangled bias and the classical bias of the game (both around $1/2$, say) is exactly the Bell violation demonstrated by the functional.
+To prove this, consider the game in which an input pair $(x,y)$ is chosen uniformly, and outputs $a,b$ are accepted with probability $1/2+\delta M_{xy}^{ab}$ for some sufficiently small $\delta>0$ so that all these probabilities are in $[0,1]$.